Jan.6 committee prepares to go public as findings pile up - ExBulletin

 Jan.6 committee prepares to go public as findings pile up

-WASHINGTON (AP) They interviewed more than 300 witnesses, collected tens of thousands of documents and traveled across the country to speak to election officials who came under pressure from Donald Trump.
+They interviewed more than 300 witnesses, collected tens of thousands of documents and traveled across the country to speak to election officials under pressure from Donald Trump.

 Today, after six months of intense work, the House committee investigating the January 6 insurgency is preparing to go public.